ashugarg1978/listersin/webroot/blog/wp-content/plugins/digg-digg/readme.txt

+= Digg Digg v5.3.3 - 12/04/2013 =

+* Fixed: Critical issue with updating Digg Digg where the plugin would disappear completely.
+Sorry about that guys!

+= Digg Digg v5.3.2 - 12/04/2013 =

+* New: Added Pocket Publisher Button

+* New: Added Tumblr Share Button

+* New: Buffer button now uses the post title rather than grabbing content from the page title.

 = Digg Digg v5.3.1 - 03/03/2013 =

-* Added: Extra documentation for excluding Digg Digg from certain pages within the FAQ.
+* New: Extra documentation for excluding Digg Digg from certain pages within the FAQ.

 * Fixed: Issue with duplicate LinkedIn buttons.